Recount drama in US House race as Iowa candidates near a tie

 Miller-Meeks’ campaign has already argued that the process used in Scott County to recount the votes was illegal.
 It entailed using a machine to recount the ballots, and then examining by hand those that the machine could not read to determine voter intent.

 Miller-Meeks’ representatives argue that under Iowa law, recounts must be either done by machine or hand, not a combination of the two.
-Hart’s campaign notes that the process has been approved by the recount board, which include representatives of both campaigns and one neutral person, and is backed by a Scott County legal opinion.
+Hart’s campaign notes that the process has been approved by the recount board, which includes representatives of both campaigns and one neutral person, and is backed by a Scott County legal opinion.

 In Jasper County, a ballot tabulating machine broke down during the recount and had to be repaired, said county auditor Dennis Parrott.
 Miller-Meeks’ campaign has charged without evidence that, once repaired, the machine could not reliably read ballots and disputed the count after Hart gained ground.